CesarPiresSevero/tinynoise/readme.md

 ![NumpyRandomUniform](img/NumpyRandomUniform.png)

 ##### Computational performance
 The algorithm performance was benchmarked against C rand() function (included in stdlib).
-Both implementations went through one billion loops and the execution time for each was measured.
+Execution time was measured based on one billion samples.
 The results below are an average of five measurements:

 Implementation | Execution time
 :---:|:---:
-C rand | **22.93**
+C rand | **22.93 seconds**
-TinyNoise | **5.35**
+TinyNoise | **5.35 seconds**

 There are many factors that might affect the execution time.
 Therefore, the values above should be understood as an indication of computational performance.